 You should also have exposure to international stocks, either through owning multinational companies, mutual funds or via exchange-traded funds.
 See sections 5 and 7.
 And don’t forget about fixed income investments.
 In rising rate cycles bonds can be attractive.
 As well, some investors may want to add currencies, commodities and real estate to their portfolios, as hedges against stock market volatility.

-And if you choose to subscribe to my newsletters, with 40 or more recommendations coming your way each month in Wall Street’s Best Investments, you won’t have any problem choosing stocks from almost every industry to help you diversify your holdings.
+And if you choose to subscribe to my newsletters, with 40 or more recommendations coming your way each month in Wall Street’s Best Digest, you won’t have any problem choosing stocks from almost every industry to help you diversify your holdings.

 Of course, the actual composition of your portfolio will depend on your personal investment goals, your age, and your risk profile, so make sure you know the kind of investor you are so that your portfolio will match up to your goals.